ranand12/blog/_posts/2023-10-09-podcast-ep16-gerry.md

 media:
  m4a: https://csapodcastnew.blob.core.windows.net/episodes/ep16gerryvogler.m4a
 summary: "#16- Gerry Vogler – Strategic Account Executive - Google"
-description: "In this episode I talk to Gerry Vogler, who works as a Strategic Account Executive (Field Sales Representative) at helping the healthcare customers at Google.
+description: "In this episode I talk to Gerry Vogler, who works as a Strategic Account Executive (Field Sales Representative) helping the healthcare customers at Google.
 In this episode, we're diving into the tech time machine, tracing the path from Y2K to the cutting-edge realm of generative AI.
 We talk about what a day in the FSR looks like, Gerry also shares his thoughts on what it takes to be an effective customer advocate, the skills you need to hone to get into the Cloud Solutions space.
 We also talk about Gerrys nerdy side outside of tech - including comicon, and RPGs."
 duration: "32:31"
 length: "96218855"
 explicit: "no"